mplotnyko/SuperEarth.py/README.md

 Here is the result of such an experiment, where the density contour are converted stars and the points are some simulated planets, with solid lines represent cmf = 0, 0.32, 0.67, 1 cases from top to bottom.
 ![](images/FeSi_star.jpg)

-Now also supports ploting exoplanets from a NASA Exoplanet Archive, here is an example of only rocky planets.
+Now also supports ploting exoplanets from a NASA Exoplanet Archive (optional plotly support), here is an example of only rocky planets.
 ![](images/MR_rockybest.jpg)
 These examples can be found in the example floder.